p42/sympa-docker/README.md

 NOTE: You can omit the SYMPA_POSTFIX_RELAY environment variable to have the sympa container drop mail directly to the internet.
 NO provision is made for DKIM or any other mail security feature.

+A couple lines added by Brandon as a test.